A new genetic target for Alzheimer’s treatments

 MORE RESEARCH

-A precision strike against rare muscle diseases
+A potential precision treatment for rare muscle diseases like myositis

 A precision strike against rare muscle diseases A clinical trial at The Neuro hopes a targeted antibody therapy will control autoimmune conditions with fewer side effects February 05, 2026 | by Sophie Lorenzo “Steroids are like a hammer: they knock out many aspects...